tlverse/tlverse-handbook/03-data.md

   )
 )
 ```
-For the purposes of this handbook, we start by treating the data as independent
+For instructional purposes, we start by treating the data as independent and
-and identically distributed (i.i.d.) random draws from a very large target
+identically distributed (i.i.d.) random draws from a large target population.
+We
-population.
-We could, with available options, account for the clustering of the
+could account for the clustering of the data (within sampled geographic units),
-data (within sampled geographic units), but, for simplification, we avoid these
+but, we avoid these details in this handbook for the sake of clarity of
-details in the handbook, although modifications of our methodology for biased
+illustration.
+Modifications of TL methodology for biased samples, repeated
-samples, repeated measures, and related complications, are available.
+measures, and related complications, are readily available.

 We have 28 variables measured, of which a single variable is set to
 be the outcome of interest.
 This outcome, $Y$, is the weight-for-height Z-score
 (`whz` in `dat`); the treatment of interest, $A$, is the randomized treatment
-group (`tr` in `dat`); and the adjustment set, $W$, consists simply of
+group (`tr` in `dat`); and the adjustment set (potential baseline confounders),
-*everything else*.
-This results in our observed data structure being $n$ i.i.d.
+$W$, consists simply of *everything else*.
+This results in our observed data
-copies of $O_i = (W_i, A_i, Y_i)$, for $i = 1, \ldots, n$.
+structure being $n$ i.i.d.  copies of $O_i = (W_i, A_i, Y_i)$, for $i = 1,
+\ldots, n$.

 Using the [`skimr` package](https://CRAN.R-project.org/package=skimr), we can
 quickly summarize the variables measured in the WASH Benefits data set: